-For full breakdown including chapter distribution and time-budget guidance, see the NEET 2026 Biology paper analysis.
+For the full breakdown — chapter distribution, format split and time-budget guidance — see the NEET 2026 Biology paper analysis.

 Chapters ranked by average questions per year.
 Focus on High priority chapters first — they appear consistently and carry the most marks.